ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/dataviewmappings.md

 } ]
 ```

-We are going to use a `categorical` data mapping, since we wat to group our measure by whatever categories we get.
+We are going to use a `categorical` data mapping, since we want to group our measure by whatever categories we get.
 Since we are grouping on 'mycategory' our `categories` section will look like:

 ```
 "categories": {